2006 Daytona 500: Race

-During the caution, the field (including Johnson) went down pit road.
-Elliott led the field on lap 126 before making his pit stop.
+The field (including Johnson) entered pit road under caution.
+Elliott led the field on lap 126 before his pit stop.
 Stewart drove over his pit stall jack, and was ordered to drop to the end of the nearest longest line.
 Martin led at the lap 129 restart, followed by Johnson.
-That lap, Johnson attempted an unsuccessful pass Martin on the outside.
-Martin then pulled away with drafting aid from Earnhardt as the top six formed a single line by lap 132.
-Earnhardt took the lead back ten laps later, and Vickers passed his teammate Johnson on the outside on lap 143.
-On the following lap, Vickers took the lead.
-Lap 155 saw the seventh caution; debris was located in the groove on the frontstretch.
+That lap, Johnson unsuccessfully tried to pass Martin on the outside.
+Martin pulled away with drafting aid from Earnhardt, and the top six had formed a single line by lap 132.
+Earnhardt reclaimed the lead ten laps later, and Vickers passed teammate Johnson on the outside on lap 143.
+Vickers took the lead on the next lap.
+Lap 155 saw the seventh caution; debris was located in the frontstretch groove.
 All of the leaders including Vickers made pit stops under caution.
 Johnson went onto the grass to avoid hitting Newman.
 Earnhardt led Vickers and Newman at the lap 160 restart.
 Newman passed Earnhardt on the outside for the lead four laps later, which Earnhardt retook momentarily.
-On lap 167, Kurt Busch moved to second.
+Kurt Busch moved to second on lap 167.

 Kahne helped Earnhardt move to second on lap 171.
-Five laps later, Kvapil's right front tire burst, causing him to crash into the turn three right-hand wall, and prompting the eighth caution.
+Kvapil's right front tire burst five laps later, sending him into the turn three right-hand wall and prompting the eighth caution.
 During the caution, all cars including Newman entered pit road.
-Vickers led at the lap 181 restart after having no tires fitted to his car.
+Vickers led at the lap 181 restart with no new tires on his car.
 Every driver, except for Kyle Busch and Kurt Busch, turned onto the inside.
-Just as Johnson overtook his teammate Vickers on the outside in turn two for the lead with Newman's help, the ninth caution was waved on the 187th lap, when McMurray hit the left-rear of Kurt Busch's car on the backstretch, sending Busch into a barrier.
-Marlin and Jeff Gordon were collected and debris hit Stewart's car.
-Johnson maintained the lead at the restart on lap 190.
+Just as Johnson overtook his teammate Vickers on the outside in turn two for the lead with Newman's help, the ninth caution was waved on the 187th lap.
+McMurray collided with Kurt Busch's left-rear on the backstretch, sending Busch into a barrier.
+Marlin and Jeff Gordon were collected, and debris struck Stewart's car.
+Johnson maintained the lead at the lap 190 restart.
 Newman bump drafted Vickers for two laps, before passing him for second, and attempted to challenge Johnson.
 Casey Mears then overtook Vickers for third.

-Johnson led the next seven laps before a tenth caution flag was necessitated for an accident.
-Burton drifted up on the backstretch, and hit McMurray, causing Burton to collide with the wall.
-Burton went down into Bobby Labonte's right-hand side, causing both drivers to hit the wall, and Labonte collected Hamlin.
-During the caution, one of Newman's mechanics went to speak to representatives from Mears' and Sadler's teams, imploring them to get their drivers to draft Newman on the outside at the restart.
-Both declined because of the opportunity to win the race.
-The race restarted on the 202nd lap for a green–white–checker finish extending it to 203 laps, with Johnson leading Newman and Mears, and the trio drew clear from the field.
-Sadler and Earnhardt achieved a good run to get back to the first three cars.
+Johnson led the next seven laps before an accident brought out the tenth caution flag.
+Burton slid up the backstretch and hit McMurray, leading Burton to collide with the wall.
+Burton collided with Bobby Labonte's right side, causing both cars to strike the wall, and Labonte collected Hamlin.
+During the caution, one of Newman's mechanics pleaded with representatives from Mears' and Sadler's teams to help Newman on the outside for the restart.
+Both declined because of the chance to win the race.
+The race restarted on the 202nd lap for a green–white–checker finish extending it to 203 laps, with Johnson leading Newman and Mears.
+The trio drew clear from the field.
+Strong runs from Sadler and Earnhardt closed them up to the top three.